vanessaxuuan/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-TA chooses instead to find students from a specific class.
+TA chooses instead to find students from a specific tutorial group.

   Use case resumes at step 2.